abrusu-collins/abrusu-collins/README.md

 `I'm currently job hunting`, I work well with persons of different backgrounds and personalities in both remote and physical work environments.

-Kindly send me an email if you have any open roles for me.
+Kindly send me an email( snillochemingson@gmail.com) if you have any open roles for me.

 </div.